Poppy adams

 Literary Agent

 I joined the agency in 1995.
 Before that I was a talent scout for translation publishers and worked as an editor for various publishers.
 I studied English literature at Wadham College, Oxford.
-I love literary fiction and well-written genre fiction, including thrillers, crime, historical novels, gothic, clever horror (not too gory) science-fiction, fantasy, romantasy, rom-coms and epic love stories; and literary non-fiction including history, biography and memoir.
+I am looking for well-written genre fiction, including thrillers, crime, historical novels, clever literary horror (not too gory), science-fiction, fantasy, romance, literary fiction that is well written with great characters and a propulsive narrative drive; and literary non-fiction including history, biography and memoir.

 Judith's Manuscript Wishlist